get a quote

 • Your loft conversion cost will largely depend on the type and size of your property, and the existing structural conditions.

 These estimates are quite loose and do not include specific design elements or second fix materials.
-Be sure to speak with your architectural team like us or a trusted contractor to establish a realistic budget for your project.
+Be sure to speak with your design team or a trusted contractor to establish a realistic budget for your project.

 Minimalistic Double Storey Extension - Copper House